 Let’s just play with this a moment.

 (By the way, I refuse to “get to the point”.
 That’s because everything we “know” only describes a particular spectrum or color or frequency of the issue.
 We discover as many meaningful angles as possible by spinning the prism of perception around the issue (and around and around).
 This form of learning doesn’t tend towards conclusion (or points), but is constantly shifting its orientation as we learn, without end.
-I do this in honor of the Iroquois, on whose land I live.
+I do this in honor of the Haudenosaunee, on whose land I live.
 Talking around a subject until there is consensus by communion, not by force).

 If pressed, most historians would probably agree that evolution is not equivalent to progress, improvement, advancement or any other comparative terms in any conclusive sense.
 We might say that a new species is better adapted to a particular niche, but outside that niche the species would no longer qualify as more advanced.